chuv13/vinnymarquez/_posts/2013-04-20-interview-roger-alcantara.md

     <blockquote>
       <div>
         <i>[tn: It was definitely harder back then.
-Not only because we didn't have the internet --- it was so difficult to study the songs using the tape player that had an already magnetized head.� hahahahaha.
+Not only because we didn't have the internet --- it was so difficult to study the songs using the tape player that had an already magnetized head. hahahahaha.
 Sometimes a songs suddenly becomes slower or muddier because of the already defective head. hahahaha.
 To make matters worse, the tape is already worn out because of all those times you rewound it.]</i>
       </div>
     </blockquote>